Probation, Contract, and Casual Income Policy

 Employment status affects two policy questions:

-- predictability risk: are earnings stable enough to rely on?
+- are earnings stable enough to rely on?

 Probation, contracts, and casual employment increase both risks.
 Lenders respond by: